mcf-rocha/swagger-graph/README.md

 # swagger-graph
-Generates a graph visualisation from Paths in swagger-based RESTful APIs definitions.
+Generates a graph visualisation from Paths in swagger-based (aka OpenAPI) RESTful APIs definitions.

 ## What is it for?